Care Funding Advice Service

 How does it work?

 A specialist advice service which will take you through your different options for paying for care, to help you reach a decision you are comfortable with.

-A team of fully qualified care funding advisers, who will provide personalised advice based on your unique circumstances to ensure that you know all you need to, to make your care funding decisions.
+HUB have a team of fully qualified care funding advisers, who will provide personalised advice based on your unique circumstances to ensure that you know all you need to, to make your care funding decisions.

 Peace of mind that there is no cost or commitment to speak to an adviser.

 What are the benefits?

 There is no obligation to purchase a plan and you will not be charged for any quotations.

 Where relevant, research into costs of care funding solutions is free of charge.

 Specialist advisers with a thorough knowledge of the care funding market and the state benefit system.

 We understand that care funding is something most people know little about, therefore HUB offer advice irrespective of your financial situation.